wp-plugins/absolute-privacy/readme.txt

 Why can't users register?
 Don't forget to enable user registration in the WordPress general options menu.

+How do I use the shortcakes?
+Simply enter the shortcode into the visual editor, brackets and all.
+Eg: [profilepage]

+Where can I find more documentation?
+Visit the plugins homepage

 == Screenshots ==
 1. A view of the added registration form fields